 For those of you interested in a liquid eyeliner then look no further then Zuzu Luxe’s natural option.
-Not only does the formula come in an assortment of colors from (purple, black, blue, green , etc) but it is made without gluten and is also vegan.
-Other key benefits include its quick-drying nature, ability to provide long-lasting wear while delivering precision.
+Not only does the formula come in an assortment of colors (purple, black, blue, green, etc.), but it’s made without gluten and is also vegan.
+Other key benefits include its quick-drying nature and ability to provide long-lasting wear while delivering precision.

 Jillian Dempsey Natural Khôl Eyeliner $20

 We’re all about products that can be used in more than one way and this luxury liner hits all the right notes as both an eyeliner and, when smudged and blended with its built-in smudging tool, as an alternative to eyeshadow.
 Organic ingredients like jojoba oil, shea butter, and marula oil not only provide nourishment that your lids will love, but they also make it waterproof without the toxic chemicals that usually come along with that label.
-For a skin-beneficial natural liner that’s a two-in-one perfect for creating the much-sought smoky eye, you can’t find a better deal!
+For a skin-beneficial natural liner that’s also a two-in-one, you can’t find a better deal!

 Another high-performance two-in-one, this eyeliner comes with a soft sponge tool on one end for blending your liner into a beautiful smoky eye.
-A little easier to wipe away then it’s waterproof counterpart, Vapour Organic Beauty brings us a certified organic eyeliner that’s full of the vitamins and minerals that your delicate skin needs and wants: coconut oil, sunflower oil, and palm oil are the ultimate in hydration while botanicals like chamomile soothe skin and calm any irritation you get with your conventional eyeliner.
+A little easier to wipe away than the waterproof counterpart, Vapour Organic Beauty brings us a certified organic eyeliner that’s full of the vitamins and minerals your delicate skin needs and wants: antioxidant-rich marula oil, rich shea butter, and moisturizing jojoba oil soothe skin and calm any irritation you get with your conventional eyeliner.

 Kjaer Weis Eye Pencil $30

-Danish-born makeup artist Kristen’s namesake luxury brand Kjaer Weis is known for its high quality.
+Danish-born makeup artist Kristen’s namesake luxury brand Kjaer Weis is known for high quality.
 In fact, their certified organic eye pencil has become a cult favorite within the fashion crowd.
-Made with skin-beneficial ingredients like coconut oil and naturally occurring mineral pigments, the eyeliner glides on smoothly and is available in 4 shades (black, purple, blue and brown).
+Made with skin-beneficial ingredients like coconut oil and naturally occurring mineral pigments, the eyeliner glides on smoothly and is available in 4 shades, including black, purple, blue, and brown.

 Alima Pure Natural Definition Eye Pencil $18